Papooch/nestjs-cls/README.md

 ### Websockets

 _Websocket Gateways_ don't respect globally bound enhancers, therefore it is required to bind the `ClsGuard` or `ClsInterceptor` manually on the `WebsocketGateway`.
 Special care is also needed for the `handleConnection` method (See [#8](https://github.com/Papooch/nestjs-cls/issues/8))

+# The author's take:

+_NestJS is an amazing framework, but in the plethora of awesome built-in features, I still missed one_.

+_I created this library to solve a specific use case, which was limiting access to only those records which had the same TenantId as the request's user in a central manner.
+The repository code automatically added a `WHERE` clause to each query, which made sure that other developers couldn't accidentally mix tenant data (all tenants' data were held in the same database) without extra effort._

+_`AsyncLocalStorage` is still fairly new and not many people know of its existence and benefits.
+Here's a nice [talk from NodeConf](https://youtu.be/R2RMGQhWyCk?t=9742) about the history.
+I've invested a great deal of my personal time in making the use of it as pleasant as possible._

+_While the use of `async_hooks` is sometimes criticized for [making Node run slower](https://gist.github.com/Aschen/5cc1f3f3b58f1e284b670b83bb53da7d), in my experience, the introduced overhead is negligible compared to any IO operation (like a DB or external API call).
+If you want fast, use a compiled language._

+_Also, if you use some tracing library (like `otel`), it most likely already uses `async_hooks` under the hood, so you might as well use it to your advantage._

 # Contributing